-These businesses notice that Bob Greene’s Total Body Makeover book sold like hotcakes after he pitched it on Oprah–so they devote all of their efforts to trying to get their new fitness book on Oprah.
+These businesses notice that Bob Greene’s Total Body Makeover book sold like hotcakes after being mentioned on a TV show–so they devote all of their efforts to trying to get their new fitness book on that TV show.
 They see a pricing strategy that works for Wal-Mart…so they copy it.
 They offer weight management programs and copy the pricing and marketing from Curves, or Weight Watchers, or Jenny Craig.
 They copy the discount deals offered by national health club chains like Bally’s or LA Fitness, even though they’re going after completely different prospects with vastly different health and fitness concerns.

 Never mind the fact that, unlike Wal-Mart, you don’t have access to thousands of budget-conscious shoppers.
 Never mind the fact that the Curves financial model assumes most customers stick around for a year and your business is built on long-term relationships.
-Never mind the fact that for every author who appears on Oprah, thousands desperately want to…but never make it.
+Never mind the fact that for every author who appears on TV, thousands desperately want to… but never make it.

 And yet these same businesses wonder why they never make progress–why it seems to hard to win the right customers, make a decent profit, expand with creative new products and services.

 Making a business successful is hard work.
 It IS the final exam.
 And it requires actual thinking, not just copying everyone else’s ideas.

 Latest posts by Leslie Nolen - Radial (see all)

 - Wearable Activity Trackers: What Everyone Gets Wrong - September 15, 2014